 All reading assignments including supplemental readings should be read prior to class to facilitate your learning and class discussions.
 If you miss class, it is your responsibility to obtain notes, handouts, and summary of the lesson/class activities from the missed class.
-Your first point of contact will be the classmates in your team of 3.

 The syllabus and course schedule is subject to revision.
 Confirm deadlines in class and always check Canvas for updates.